lmoneta/tmva-tutorial/README.md

 If you never used jupyter notebooks, you can find some quickstart information at the following links [What is a jupyter notebook?](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/What%20is%20the%20Jupyter%20Notebook.ipynb), [Notebook Basics](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Notebook%20Basics.ipynb),  [Running Code](http://nbviewer.jupyter.org/github/jupyter/notebook/blob/master/docs/source/examples/Notebook/Running%20Code.ipynb).

 For information on swan, see the swan website: https://swan.web.cern.ch In a nutshell, "SWAN (Service for Web based ANalysis) is a platform to perform interactive data analysis in the cloud".
-It gives you access to the LCG software stacks and to your CernBox files.
+It gives you access to the LCG software stacks and to your CERNBOX files.

-You need to have an active CernBox to use swan (https://cernbox.cern.ch/).
-If you don;t have a CERN account,please contact us directly and some temporary accounts can be made available.
+* You need to have an active **CERNBOX** to use swan (https://cernbox.cern.ch/).
+If you don't have a CERN account, please contact us directly and some temporary accounts can be made available.

-If you think think the jupyter notebook is stuck, open a terminal on swan and execute `top`: if the cpu is not being used (0%) by any of your processes, you may have to restart the jupyter kernel.
-There is a known issue when executing `import ROOT` in a python notebook, which may get stuck.
-However this problem should not be present with the latest development version of SWAN.
+* If you think think the Jupyter notebook is stuck, open a terminal on swan and execute `top`: if the cpu is not being used (0%) by any of your processes, you may have to restart the Jupyter kernel.

+* There is a known issue when executing `import ROOT` in a Python notebook, which may get stuck.
+However this problem should not be present anymore with the latest development version of SWAN.

 **IMPORTANT:**
 * Please only have one notebook at the time on swan (you have to select the "running" tab and shutdown the notebook when done)